 How to Serve

-Quick pickled cauliflower is delicious right out of the jar.
-Itโs such a satisfying snack!
-But use the pickles to top salads, veggies burgers, or tacos and youโre in for a real treat.
-Or simply alongside a dish as you would any pickle.
-We also love to serve these quick pickles as a bright, vinegary contrast to spicy curries.
-Itโs even an impressive way to perk up cheese plates or charcuterie boards.
-It might be an unexpected addition, but believe me, it will disappear!
+Quick-pickled cauliflower is delicious right out of the jar.
+It’s such a satisfying snack!
+But use the pickles to top salads, Sweet Potato Black Bean Veggie Burgers, or Tinga Tacos, and you’re in for a real treat.
+We also love to serve these quick pickles as a bright, vinegary contrast to spicy Achari Chicken Curry.

 Recipe